How quickly must you file a written report if property damage is over $500?

 First Thing To Do After A Boating Accident : Keep Everyone Safe.
 The first priority after any disaster is appropriate medical care.
 In a boating accident , you should check whether you or anyone else requires medical attention.
 If anyone has injuries, call for professional help right away.

-What should you do if someone falls overboard?
+What should you do immediately if a boat motor catches fire?